1. Documentation /

 ↑ Back to top

-Apple Pay button color options are:
+Apple Pay button color options:

 • Black